eunicebalicanta/google-hotels-analysis/README.md

 The following Python libraries and APIs were used in this project:

-- pandas
+- 'pandas'
-- numpy
+- 'numpy'
-- matplotlib
+- 'matplotlib'
-- scikit-learn
+- 'scikit-learn'
-- seaborn
+- 'seaborn'
-- beautifulsoup4
+- 'beautifulsoup4'
-- regex
+- 'regex'
-- googlemaps
+- 'googlemaps'
-- geopy
+- 'geopy'